Overview

 The subscription initialization

-Let's see what these new configuration properties mean for our graph.
+Let's see what this new configuration means for our graph.
 We'll walk through the subscription setup process using an example operation from earlier.

 subscription SubscribeToMessagesInConversation($listenForMessageInConversationId: ID!) {listenForMessageInConversation(id: $listenForMessageInConversationId) {textsentTime}}